The citrus season is my favourite time of year, beautiful summer coloured fruit adding vibrancy and medicinal value to the Winter garden.

 1 cup of almond flour

-4 large free-range and organic eggs OR flaxseed/LSA meal egg substitute (combine 1 tablespoon of flaxseed meal with 3 tablespoons of water as a substitute for 1 egg)
+4 large free-range and organic eggs OR flaxseed/LSA meal egg substitute (combine 1 tbs of flaxseed meal with 3 tbs of water as a substitute for 1 egg)

 1 cup coconut sugar

-Preheat oven to 180 degrees Celsius and line a tin of your choice (roughly 20-23 cm in size preferably) with baking paper.
+Preheat oven to 180 degrees Celsius and line a tin of your choice - square, rectangle or circular (roughly 20-23 cm in size preferably) with baking paper.

 With a whisk, lightly combine and mix the batter until smooth and well combined.